You want to start a podcast, but you don’t know “how”.

 That said, speaking to existing podcasters didn’t tell the whole story.
 What about people that want start a podcast, but never get it up and running?
 Why is that happening?

 We spoke to as many of these people as we could and asked them what stood in their way when trying to start a podcast, what intimidated them, what fills them with anxiety and self-doubt, what fed procrastination.
 We kept hearing the same thing over and over again.
 How much is this going to cost me?
 What equipment do I need?
 I don’t know what to buy.
 Do I need a website?
 Do I need to do video?
 How do I do that?
-I don’t know how to edit video.
+I don’t know how to edit videos.
 What do I call the show?
 How do I get it to show up on Apple Podcasts or Spotify?

 People struggle to start a podcast because they are overwhelmed with what they don’t know.

 Our conclusion is that, while on paper, the barrier to enter podcasting seems low, The Fear is vastly underrated and not discussed nearly enough.
-The Fear is a formidable enemy.
+Fear is a formidable enemy.

 This is the part where I fill you full of motivation and dime-store philosophy, right?
 Nah.
 Let’s skip that for now.